zorael/pellx_monitor/README.md

           Minimum time between sending notifications -r, --time-between-batsigns-retry <duration>
-          Time to wait before retrying to send a notification after a failure -u, --batsign-url <url>
+          Time to wait before retrying to send a notification after a failure --dry-run
-          Batsign URL to send alerts to (REQUIRED) --dry-run
           Perform a dry run without sending any notifications --debug
           Print additional debug information
       --show
           Show the resolved configuration and exit
-  -c, --config <path to file>
+  -R, --resource-dir <path to directory>
-          Specify an alternate configuration file
+          Specify an alternate resource directory
       --save
           Write the resolved configuration to disk
 ```